 Shirley Chisholm biography

-US representative and social activist.
-Born Shirley St. Hill on November 30, 1924 in New York City.
-Chisholm spent part of her childhood in Barbados with her grandmother and graduated from Brooklyn College in 1946.
-She began her career as a teacher and earned a Master's degree in elementary education from Columbia University.
+Famed U.S. congresswoman and lifelong social activist Shirley Chisholm was born Shirley St. Hill on November 30, 1924, in a predominantly black neighborhood in Brooklyn, New York.
+Chisholm spent part of her childhood in Barbados with her grandmother.
+After graduating from Brooklyn College in 1946, she began her career as a teacher and went on to earn a master's degree in elementary education from Columbia University.

 Chisholm was married to Conrad Chisholm from 1949 to 1977.
-She wed Arthur Hardwick, Jr. in 1986.
-She is the author of two books, Unbought and Unbossed (1970) and The Good Fight (1973).
+She wed Arthur Hardwick Jr. in 1986.
+She authored two books during her lifetime, Unbought and Unbossed (1970) and The Good Fight (1973).